I. Purpose of This Text

 - exit jurisdictions without moving bodies

-No existing class category described this configuration.
+No existing class category was precise enough for this configuration.

 III.
 The Historical Bourgeoisie

-The original bourgeoisie were not rulers.
+The original bourgeoisie did not begin as rulers.

 They were: